SAGE presentation to NTA/BusConnects.

-SAGE [Shankill Action for a Green Earth] was established in 2015 to develop awareness of the critical importance of Climate Change, to establish activities in Shankill to mitigate the escalating damaging consequences of climate change if we take inadequate action to limit our national greenhouse gas emissions, and to improve the understanding of, and commitment to solving Climate Change among our politicians.
+SAGE [Shankill Action for a Green Earth] was established in 2015 to develop awareness of the critical importance of Climate Change, to establish activities in Shankill to mitigate the escalating damaging consequences of climate change if we take inadequate action to limit our national greenhouse gas emissions, to support the maintenance of an optimum environment and enhance biodiversity and to improve the understanding of, and commitment to solving Climate Change among our politicians.

-Our Comments on the Route 13 (2 b) Bus Corridor will be made from the perspective of the absolute necessity of taking action on climate change, something which must involve every citizen and every organisation, as made clear by Mr. Richard Bruton.
+Our Comments on the Route 13 Bus Corridor will be made from the perspective of the absolute necessity of taking action on climate change, something which must involve every citizen and every organisation, as made clear by Mr. Richard Bruton and to minimise environmental harm caused by the proposals.

 Reading the section of the 2017 National Mitigation Plan concerned with transport, it is clear that the focus is on transport in general, it is also very vague with little in the way of clear proposals to reduce greenhouse gas emissions.
 There are no policies discernible with the intention of strongly encouraging people to transfer from private motor transport to public transport, bicycles or walking.

-b.
-Why is it proposed to reduce the number of bus journeys through Shankill from 13 to 8 in approx. an hour?
+1. Why is it proposed to reduce the number of bus journeys through Shankill from 13 to 8?

 a.
 Both of these changes reduce the incentives to change from private to public transport.